For Fortinet Inc. [FTNT], Analyst sees a rise to $70. What next?

 Robert W. Baird have made an estimate for Fortinet Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on October 19, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price from $66 to $69.
 The new note on the price target was released on October 10, 2022, representing the official price target for Fortinet Inc. stock.
 Previously, the target price had yet another raise to $70, while SMBC Nikko analysts kept a Outperform rating on FTNT stock.

-Fortinet Inc. [FTNT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.93.
-With this latest performance, FTNT shares gained by 7.81% in over the last four-week period, additionally sinking by -14.15% over the last 6 months – not to mention a drop of -18.67% in the past year of trading.
+Fortinet Inc. [FTNT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.17.
+With this latest performance, FTNT shares dropped by -2.25% in over the last four-week period, additionally sinking by -2.22% over the last 6 months – not to mention a drop of -14.08% in the past year of trading.

 Fortinet Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.10.